aergoio/web-ide/README.md

 * index.html
 * bundle.js
 * logo.png
+* nyan-cat.gif

 ## TODO

 * Wait for transaction receipt and get the returned contract address
-* Display the contract address to the user, with a link to aergoscan page
-* Use a good-looking dialog when asking for contract address on redeploy
 * If the contract has deploy arguments, display a dialog to get them
+* Save the code on the browser